MWENDA1999/Predictive-Modeling-Time-Series-Forecasting-G9DSF-FT06-P4/README.md

 4. **Continuous Monitoring:**
    Stay abreast of market trends, economic indicators, and any emerging patterns to adapt investment strategies accordingly.
 Regularly update the predictive model with new data for improved forecasting accuracy.

-By following these recommendations and next steps, investors can position themselves strategically in the real estate market, capitalize on identified opportunities, and navigate the dynamic landscape with confidence.
-## 10. CONCLUSION
-* The study identified the most promising zip codes and counties for real estate investment.
-The data indicated a positive trend in real estate value over time, but no clear seasonal pattern was observed

-* The project concluded that the best zip codes to invest in are 89034, 98684, 89146, 89015, and 89124.
-The best counties to invest in are Clark County, Allegheny, Fulton County, Kings County, and Indian River County.
-The data showed an upward trend in real estate value over time, but there was no clear seasonality pattern to determine the best time period to invest in real estate.
-A predictive time series model was created to help predict future real estate values.